PraveenRavichandran27/DS-BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

    * pandas: Used to create DataFrames for data manipulation and storage.

-   * b).sqlite3: Used to store and retrieve data from a MySQL database.
+   * sqlite3: Used to store and retrieve data from a MySQL database.

-   * c).streamlit: Used to create a graphical user interface for users.
+   * streamlit: Used to create a graphical user interface for users.

-   * d).easyocr: Used for text extraction from business card images.
+   * easyocr: Used for text extraction from business card images.

 ## Workflow

    * Install the required libraries using the command pip install.
-Install streamlit, mysql.connector, pandas, and easyocr.
+Install streamlit, sqlite 3, pandas, and easyocr.

    * Execute the bizcardx.py script using the command streamlit run bizcardx.py.

    *  The web application opens in a browser, presenting the user with three menu options: HOME, UPLOAD & MODIFY, DELETE.